QuratulainAzhar22/flyrank-ml-work/README.md

 * **Personal Site:** Published on the required FlyRank domain
 * **Final Review:** Submitted for human review and sign-off

-### 🤖 AI Transparency
+# 🤖 AI Transparency

 I used AI tools, including Claude and ChatGPT, as development and thinking partners during this project.
-They helped me with code suggestions, debugging, documentation, brainstorming, and refining the natural-language agent.
-I personally reviewed, tested, and validated the implementation, model results, outputs, and project claims before including them in the final submission.
+They helped with code suggestions, debugging, documentation, brainstorming, and refining the natural-language agent.

+I personally reviewed, tested, and validated the implementation, model workflow, evaluation outputs, documentation, and project claims before including them in the final submission.

+AI was used as an assistance and reasoning tool; the final project structure, validation decisions, outputs, and interpretation were reviewed by me.

+---

 ## FlyRank ML Internship